Jamienwamah/Jamienwamah/README.md

 Above all these, I'm a problem solver, a tactical thinker, and have a great communication skill.
 I obtained a degree in Mechanical Engineering which acted as a great platform that helped me develop some of the soft skills I now possess.

-Pleass Do Well To Check Out My Repository.
+Pleass Do Well To Check Out My Repositories.
 Gracias🥰

 * 🌍  I'm based in Lagos Nigeria
 * 🖥️  See my portfolio at [Github](http://www.github.com/oishbdh)